johnwcallahan/manager/README.md

 ## Reaching Out

-You can submit feedback in two ways
+You can submit feedback in two ways:

 1. Submit feedback to feedback@linode.com
 2. Create a GitHub Issue